Emergency Medical Responder, TCC (EB71) Technical Certificate of Credit

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Program Final Exit Point: Emergency Medical Responder, Technical Certificate of Credit.
-Eligible to apply for the National Registry EMT State Boards.
+Eligible to apply for the National Registry EMR State Boards.

 Note: Those who have been arrested/convicted of a moral and/or legal violation of the law may not be granted permission to take the licensing examination.